 Swelling in your feet, ankles, and lower legs is called edema, and it’s quite common.
-You’re more likely to experience edema if you’re overweight and older than 40, although it can happen to anyone of any age.
+You’re more likely to experience edema if you’re overweight and older than 40 or in the late stages of pregnancy, although it can happen to anyone of any age.

 If you stand or walk more than usual, your feet will probably swell.
 The best thing to do in that case is rest and prop up your feet.

 Another common reason for edema is sitting for long periods of time each day.
 If you must sit for hours each day, an easy solution is to set a timer, and stand up once an hour or so.
 Walk around if you can, and get your blood flowing.

 Your veins aren’t simply hollow tubes.
 Instead, they have valves throughout that keep the blood from succumbing to the force of gravity, flowing down your legs, and pooling in your feet.
 However, those valves can begin to leak or function less efficiently with age, a condition called venous insufficiency, which is a common cause of edema.

 Chronic venous insufficiency does require treatment.
 The symptoms can include a tight, itchy, or painful feeling in your legs, pain when you walk, or a change in the color of your skin.

 In the worst cases, you may develop ulcers or wounds that don’t heal properly.
 Chronic venous insufficiency can also be associated with other health problems.